Skip to content

 4. Add a Docstring

-Include a clear docstring for both the class and its methods, docstring will also be reused for the stub file later on.
+Include a clear docstring and doctest for both the class and its methods, these will also be reused for the stub file later on.
 Here’s an example structure:

 """Check if the values in a column are within a specific range.